gxalpha/obs-rfcs/text/0062-consistent-behavior-for-video-sources-that-do-not-have-video.md

 ## Summary / Abstract
 To fix the problem of what to do when a video source has no video, we create a system for the user to indicate what they want the source to do.
 Presented to the user as a separate setting, the user can choose between invisible, the last frame, or a black image the size of the last frame.
-The source queries OBS once it no longer has video to find the status of that setting and act accordingly.
+OBS handles when a source indicates that it no longer has video.

 ## Motivation